scionproto/scion/README.md

     ```
     This requires a go version >= 1.9.4 to be available on the system.
 If no sufficiently up-to-date version is available in the system repositories refer to [golang.org/dl](https://golang.org/dl) for installation instructions.

-1. Configure the host Zookeeper instance.
-At a minimum, add `maxClientCnxns=0`
-   to `/etc/zookeeper/conf/zoo.cfg`, but replacing it with `docker/zoo.cfg` is
-   recommended.
-This has the standard parameters set, as well as using a ram
-   disk for the data log, which greatly improves ZK performance (at the cost of
-   reliability, so it should only be done in a testing environment).

 1. Create the topology and configuration files (according to
    `topology/Default.topo`):